 As with any investment, there are risks involved that should be considered.
 Many people consider US Treasury Bonds to be "risk-free", but even investing in them can pose a risk to your portfolio.
 Here are some common bond investing risks:

 - Credit Risk: Credit risk is the risk that the issuer of the bond is unable to meets its financial obligations, such as make scheduled interest payments or pay off the obligation at maturity.
-Credit risk is evaluated by several outside companies, such as S&P and Moody's, and they issue debt rating from ‘Aaa' or ‘AAA' to ‘D' for those in default.
+Credit risk is evaluated by several outside companies, such as S&P and Moody's, and they issue debt rating from 'Aaa' or 'AAA' to 'D' for those in default.
 The higher the grade, the less likely the issuer is going to default.
 Some municipal bonds are backed by insurance policies to guarantee repayment of principal in the event of default.
-You can read about potential credit risk to the United States in my article about Not Raising the Debt Ceiling.

 - Interest Rate Risk: Interest rate risk is the risk that the yields of new bonds issued in the market are higher than your current bond, making your bond less valuable to new issuance's.
 The rate of this occurring is very high right now since interest rates are near 0%.
 As interest rates rise, which will happen sometime, lower yielding bonds will lose value compared to the new bonds at the higher rates.